 Chicago is well known (and loved) for its fast and friendly public transportation options — but even in the big city, a lot of residents depend on private vehicles to travel, and no matter how you get around, you’ll pay for it somehow.

-While a family’s specific travel costs can range widely depending on their lifestyles, MIT’s Living Wage Calculator offers some great insights into how much you might expect to pay on transportation costs each year.
+While a family’s specific travel costs can range widely depending on their lifestyles, MIT’s Living Wage Calculator offers some great insights into how much you might expect to pay on transportation costs each year, based on its 2023 data.

 Average Annual Transportation Cost